webdriverio-community/wdio-intercept-service/README.md

 - Count of the requests that were made
 - The order of the requests
 - The method, the URL and the statusCode should match for every request made

+### browser.assertExpectedRequestsOnly()

+Similar to `browser.assertRequests`, but validates only the requests you specify in your `expectRequest` directives, without having to map out all the network requests that might happen around that.

 ### browser.getRequest(index)